OrcusFortune/OrcusFortune/README.md

 Hello, I'm Orcus.
 I'm looking to get into programming and coding.
-In the past I have used block based coding and some python, but now I am learning python to it's fullest extent!
+In the past I have used block based coding and python, but now I am starting a course on Java My goal is to create a fighting game or an RTS!
-I am almost finished through the course.
-My goal is to create a fighting game or an RTS!
 I am not very good at coding though, so I am not open to any collaborations.
-I am planning to use Unity or Gamemaker to achieve my dream game!
+I am planning to use Unity or to create my dream games!